Definition of Terminal Value DCF

 =$791 Million

-Using Multiples in valuation has certain advantages like Ease of use as it is based on market values and it provides a useful stage for estimation.
-But the disadvantage lies in finding comparable values in the industry as the firms may differ from each other to a greater extent.
+Using multiples in valuation has certain advantages, like ease of use, as it is based on market values and provides a useful estimation stage.
+However the disadvantage lies in finding comparable values in the industry, as the firms may differ to a greater extent.

-DCF is most commonly used method of valuation.
-It is forward looking and relies on fundamental expectations.
+DCF is the most common method of valuation.
+It is forward-looking and relies on fundamental expectations.

-The accuracy of DCF valuation is dependent upon the quality of the assumptions, with the factors FCF, TV and discount rate.
-The inputs in valuation are from variety of resources, they must be viewed factually.
+The accuracy of DCF valuation depends upon the quality of the assumptions, with the factors FCF, TV, and discount rate.
+The inputs in valuation are from various resources and must be viewed factually.

-Terminal Value represents a high percentage of the DCF valuation.
-In future there can be fluctuations in real time values which may cause increase or decrease in actual terminal value.
-So the Risk is the factor which should be taken care of.
+Terminal value represents a high percentage of the DCF valuation.
+In the future, there can be fluctuations in real-time values, which may cause an increase or decrease in actual terminal value.
+So, risk is the factor that should be taken care of.

 Recommended Articles